First Year Composition

-This syllabus is for an ENG 101 course that I taught which was focused on asking students to multiple understand viewpoints-- their own and others'.
-The first project asks students to write about a strong opinion they held.
-They then did primary research: they interviewed someone who influenced their opinion such as a family member, friend, or mentor.
-Following their primary research, they write a reflective essay in which they examine the values and beliefs that formed their opinions.
-The second writing project asks students to write an unbiased informational report on a voting issue.
-Students were split into groups, and each group researched a topic in which they were interested (healthcare, clean energy, women's rights, etc.).
-At the end of the project, each group creates a presentation in which they teach their classmates about their voting issue.
-So, they each wrote an individual paper that they synthesized into a group presentation.
-The third project asks them to think critically about another person's viewpoint.
-We read work by Claudia Rankine, Sandra Cisneros, and a chapter of Fun Home by Alison Bechdel.
-Using Focault's concept of power as a lens (specifically pp. 92-96 of History of Sexuality), students examined the many ways in which power worked their choice of one of the three pieces we read as a class.
+This syllabus is for an ENG 101 course focuses on asking students to understand multiple viewpoints—their own and others'.
+The first project asks students to write a short opinion editorial about a strong opinion they hold.
+They then complete primary research about their opinion by interviewing someone who influenced this opinion such as a family member, friend, or mentor.
+Following their primary research, they write a reflective essay in which they draw connections between the values and beliefs established in their primary research and their current opinions.
+The second writing project asks students to write an “unbiased” informational report on a voting issue, which encourages students to gather and understand multiple viewpoints.
+Students are split into groups, and each group researches a topic in which they are interested (healthcare, clean energy, women's rights, etc.).
+Students each write an individual paper that they synthesize into a group presentation.
+At the end of the project, students deliver group presentations with the intention to teach their classmates about their voting issue.
+The third project asks students to think critically about another person's viewpoint.
+We read work by Claudia Rankine, Sandra Cisneros, and Alison Bechdel.
+After parsing Focault's concept of power (specifically pp. 92-96 in History of Sexuality), students examine the many ways in which power works in their chosen short story.

 ENG 102: First Year Composition

-This ENG 102 iCourse helps students to gain a rhetorical understanding of media literacy.
+This ENG 102 iCourse that I designed to help students gain a rhetorical understanding of media literacy.
 In the first project, we read, talk about, and then write a rhetorical analysis of a heavily biased news article.
 The second project asks them to research a social issue to gain a broad understanding of their chosen issue.
 They complete an annotated bibliography, paying special attention to vetting each source, the evidence the sources use, and the authors of the sources.
-We also read some pieces about media literacy, so in effect students have an opportunity to read and process the theory and subsequently practice the theory in their own research.
-The third project then asks them to synthesize their research from the second project in order to compose an well-informed, well-reasoned opinion editorial on their topic.
-The third writing project is a chance for them to further enact their media literacy and understanding of the genre of online writing by creating a fully digital piece of writing in their ASU Digication ePortfolios.
+We also read and discuss media literacy during this project.
+In effect, students have an opportunity to both process and apply media literacy theory in their own research.
+The third project asks them to synthesize their research from the second project in order to compose an well-informed, well-reasoned opinion editorial on their topic.
+The third writing project is a chance for them to further enact their media literacy skills and demonstrate their understanding of the genre of online writing by creating a fully digital essay in ASU’s Digication ePortfolio program.